 - avoid hair pins or hair clips as they may rub and hurt your child's head

-- braids or hairbands are suggested to keep hair out of your child's face
+- braids or cloth hairbands are suggested to keep hair out of your child's face

-- Face Masks/Cages are recommended for first time skaters.
+- Face Masks/Cages are recommended for first time skaters to protect the teeth and face in case of falls.
 They can be removed as the skater becomes more comfortable on the ice and able to control falling

 Bike, Ski and other types of helmet are NOT acceptable.
 Skaters will be prohibited from joining classes until proper protective gear is worn.

 Wearing the proper skates is very important for your child's success.
 Skaters in CanSkate or Pre-CanSkate can wear either hockey style skates or figure skates.
-Here's some tips and choosing the right skates.
+Here are some tips for choosing the right skates.